Neural Supersampling and Denoising for Real-time Path Tracing

 Denoising is one of techniques to address the problem of the high number of samples required in Monte Carlo path tracing.
 It reconstructs high quality pixels from a noisy image rendered with low samples per pixel.
 Often, auxiliary buffers like albedo, normal, roughness, and depth are used as guiding information that are available in deferred rendering.
 By reconstructing high quality pixels from a noisy image within much shorter time than that full path tracing takes, denoising becomes an inevitable component in real-time path tracing.

 Existing denoising techniques fall into two groups: offline and real-time denoisers, depending on their performance budget.
 Offline denoisers focus on production film quality reconstruction from a noisy image rendered with higher samples per pixel (e.g., more than 8).
-Real-time denoisers target at denoising noisy images rendered with very few samples per pixel (e.g., 1-2 or less) within a limited time budget.
+Real-time denoisers target denoising noisy images rendered with very few samples per pixel (e.g., 1-2 or less) within a limited time budget.

-It is common to take noisy diffuse and specular signals as inputs to denoise them separately with different filters and composite the denoised signals to a final color image to better preserve fine details.
-Many real-time rendering engines include separated denoising filters for each effect like diffuse lighting, reflection, and shadows for quality and/or performance.
+It is common to use noisy diffuse and specular signals as inputs to denoise them separately with different filters and composite the denoised signals to a final color image to better preserve fine details.
+Many real-time rendering engines include separated denoising filters for each effect, like diffuse lighting, reflection, and shadows for quality and/or performance.
 Since each effect may have different inputs and noise characteristics, dedicated filtering could be more effective.

 Neural Denoising